Open-EO/openeo-grassgis-driver/docs/index.rst

            tar xzvf LL.tar.gz && \
            rm -f LL.tar.gz

-Deploy the GRaaS installation using docker.

-It is preferred to run the openEO GRaaS wrapper in a virtual python environment.

-Create directory that should contain the code and the virtual environment and switch the environment:
+3. Create directory that should contain the code and the virtual environment and switch the environment.
+It is preferred to run the openEO GRaaS wrapper in a virtual python environment:

    .. code-block:: bash